Aims of the Foundation ...

 Achievements

-Building, a conference hall, completed in 1987.
-Later support led to Howard
+Howard Building, a conference hall, completed in 1987.
+Later support

-Court, student accommodation, completed in 1994.
-Several international
+led to Howard Court, student accommodation, completed in 1994.
+Several

-completion and handover to the college in December 2009.
+started immediately with completion and handover to the college in

 Howard Foundation Research